Code-Institute-Submissions/Data_Visualisation_Project2/README.md

 ### Browser Compatibility

-I tested the site to be sure that it rendered consistently and as expected in all major web browsers in desktop version.
+I tested the site to be sure that it rendered consistently on 2 browsers.
 This included:

   + Ensuring all elements are responsive and that all content is legible.
-  + Site was test-rendered using desktop and mobile equivalents of:
+  + Site was test-rendered using:
       + Chrome (Versions 67 – 70)
-      + Firefox (Version 60 - 63)
       + MS Edge (Version 42.17134.1.0)

 ## Deployment